Open at 9am, call free on 0808 252 9775

 How do lifetime mortgages work?

 A lifetime mortgage is a loan secured against your home that gives you access to tax-free cash which you can use in a variety of ways.
-You’ll still own your property and have the option to make reduced or no monthly repayments - although we'd recommend you do as this can help reduce your total cost of borrowing.
+With all lifetime mortgages we recommend, you’ll still own your property and have the option to make reduced or no monthly repayments - although we'd recommend you do as this can help reduce your total cost of borrowing.

-There’s no single maximum age for later life mortgage lending.
+There’s no single mortgage age limit for later life lending.
 Lenders look at your age when you apply as well as how old you’ll be when your plan is scheduled to end and make their decision on a case-by-case basis, with limits varying between providers.
-Most do have some form of an age cap, though.
+Most do have some form of a mortgage age limit, though.

 Conventional mortgage lenders have traditionally been reluctant to lend to those in later life due, in part, to affordability checks.
 Retirement repayment mortgage affordability checks look at income and expenditure.
 If you have a lower affordability, you can be seen as a higher risk for the lender, which may reduce your options.